digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ##### Torubleshooting TIPS #####

 Sometime SonaqQube will not start as we expected.
-Most of the time the reason is related to elasticsearch service.
+Most of the time, the reason is related to elasticsearch service.
 SonarQube uses elasticsearch as it's indexing engine.
 So, We may need to troubleshoot elasticsearch as well.

 Here are some troubleshooting tips:

-SonarQube stores their service logs under "/opt/sonarqube/logs" directory.
+SonarQube stores its service logs under "/opt/sonarqube/logs" directory.
 You may need those log files in case of troubleshooting purpose.

-**Troubleshooting Tips : Log Paths**
+**Troubleshooting Tips: Log Paths**

 `/opt/sonarqube/logs/es.log`